andersonbosa/moshell.sh/README.md

 ---

 ### Usage Tracking Notice

+> By default, usage tracking is disabled.
+If you want to help us you can see in [this section](https://github.com/andersonbosa/moshell.sh/blob/main/docs/USAGE_TRACKING_POLICY.md#your-options) how easy is to help us.

 We value your privacy and want to ensure you are informed about our usage tracking practices.
 When you use our CLI, we generate a unique hashed identifier based on